nb-systems/Cordova-Framework/README.md

 # Cordova-Framework
 Cordova Framework for iOS and macOS

-Based on the original CordovaLib 5.x.x-dev (https://github.com/apache/cordova-ios)
+Based on the original CordovaLib 5.x.x-dev (https://github.com/apache/cordova-ios).

+Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.

+Apache Cordova is a project of The Apache Software Foundation (ASF).

 <br /><br />